hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: codeblock}
 {: ios}

-> Learn more about handling notifications in iOS from the Apple documentation: [http://bit.ly/1ESSGdQ](http://bit.ly/1ESSGdQ) {: ios}
+Learn more about handling notifications in iOS from the [Apple documentation](http://bit.ly/1ESSGdQ).
+{: note}
+{: ios}

 ### Handling Push Notifications in Cordova